aptech/docs/docs/CR-olsmtControlCreate.rst

     // initialize structure 'ctl'
     ctl = olsmtControlCreate;

-The members of the olsmtControl structure and their default values are described in the manual entry for olsmt.
+The members of the :class:`olsmtControl` structure and their default values are described in the manual entry for :func:`olsmt`.

 Source
 ------